priyamac/PyBer_Analysis/README.md

 ## Results

-### Summary Data Frame
+### Data Frame

-The summary data frame shows number of drivers, rider and fare information broken out by city type.
+The summary data frame shows the number of drivers, rider and fare information broken out by city type.

 <br />
 <p align="center">